coppertop-bones/bones/README.md

 panels (aka tables), function definitions, blocks (deferred evaluation tuples), type descriptions and assignments.
 Verbs and nouns are identified by a name.
 Many literals can contain phrases.
 A sequence of phrases is termed a snippet.

-Python functions decorated with @coppertop may be directly loaded into the kernel via the load statement.
-Symbols from other modules (including any loaded from Python) may be made available via the import statement.
+Python functions decorated with @coppertop and names from other modules may be directly imported into the module via the import statement.

 As well as the common unary style piping, e.g F#'s |> operator, R's magrittr package, and q/kdb and Smalltalk's space separation syntax, bones allows right association in a pipeline (e.g. similar to single argument forms of ~, -,